KHARIKA17/GDP1/DesignArchitecture/sai_con.md

 https://github.com/KHARIKA17/NWMSU_Gaming-App/blob/master/DesignArchitecture/meeting_arch.png

-2. And we divied our tasks and roles and responsibities on how to interect with design and data team. and we had also interected with UI team on about development of design on which technologies.
+2.And we divied our tasks and roles and responsibities on how to interect with design and data team. and we had also interected with UI team on about development of design on which technologies.